clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 Method 1: Manually start a VNC session
 ======================================

-You (and each user) must perform these steps to initialize you VNC settings.
+You (and each user) must perform these steps to initialize your VNC settings.

 #.
 Log in.
 #.
 Open a terminal emulator.